JimSeker/flutter/README.md

 `tcp_demo` Shows how to use a socket and serversocket.  setups a simple connection, and then allows the user to send and receiver messages.
 If run on two different phones/emulators the app can talk to each other.
 Uses a bottomnavigationbar to setup 2 separate "widgets" one for the server, the other for a client.

+`httprestdemo` is front end app that reads from a backend server written in node.js [here](https://github.com/JimSeker/nodejs/tree/main/lecture8)

 ---

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.